harrisoncramer/dc_filing_bots/README.md

         module.exports = users;

   3) Add your dot.env file to feed the config.js file.
+Must set

 I'm running this through PM2, on a Ubuntu 18.02 server on Digital Ocean.